 A filter performs five valuable functions:

-These functions add up to a core HVAC component that keeps your system running smoothly with less dirt buildup, fewer repairs, and lower energy consumption.
+These functions add up to a core HVAC component that keeps your air conditioner running smoothly with less dirt buildup, fewer repairs, and lower energy consumption.
 As a result, you save money in the long run.

 As an added feature, a filter allows you to breathe cleaner air, which is always a good thing.
 If you have allergies, an air filter is an essential part of your heating and cooling system.